-Microchip numbers are transferred to both the new owners and the rescue, should you pet ever got lost they will be safely returned for our rescue if their owners cannot be contacted
+Microchip numbers are transferred to both the new owners and the rescue, should your pet ever got lost they will be safely returned for our rescue if their new owners cannot be contacted

-Many dogs are rehomed with a few weeks, some in days.
-Good all round dogs tend to find home faster the dogs with issues but what never fails to surprise us if that really is somebody for every dog so they all do get homes in the end.
+Many dogs are rehomed within a few weeks, some in days.
+Good all round dogs tend to find home faster than dogs with issues, but what never fails to surprise us if that there really is somebody for every dog, it's nice that they all do get homes in the end.

 You must be 21 years and over to adopted a dog from our rescue, you must be the property owner or have written consent from from your landlord or approved tenancy agreement that allows dogs, have consent from parents if living at home.
 Live in a property that has a secure safe garden.